scantist/user-docs/docs/zh-CN/triggering-a-scan/README.md

 | **Remediation** | Best                 | Limited         | Limited               |
 | **When**        | Always               | No build access | No source-code access |

 To trigger a scan via the above-mentioned methods, you will need to log in to your {{companyConfig.APP_NAME}} SCA account.
-If you don’t have an account, click [here](https://scantist.atlassian.net/wiki/spaces/SD/pages/1777958921) to create one.
+If you don't have an account, click [here](https://scantist.atlassian.net/wiki/spaces/SD/pages/1777958921) to create one.